 - Invoice – In this section, you can see what your customers owe you (accounts receivable), as well as the total amount of payments collected that you have deposited versus undeposited funds.

 - Expenses – In this section, you will see the total expenses for a selected time period along with the top three categories (e.g., Maintenance & Repairs, Job Expenses, Cost of Goods Sold, etc.).

 - Profit and Loss – Stay on top of your profit and loss without having to run a report!

 - Sales – Keep an eye on your sales throughout the year so that you can recognize trends and make any necessary adjustments.

 Quicken Ease of Use

 In my opinion, the user interface of Quicken needs improvement.
 The screen design is a bit clunky and the font size used throughout the program is pretty good in some areas and then requires me to squint when I navigate to other areas of the program.
-Below is a snapshot of the dashboard in Quicken, along with a brief description of the info you will find here:
+The Quicken dashboard includes a snapshot of total spending, unpaid bills, and a budget versus actuals comparison.

-- Total Spending – Keep tabs on where your money is going by reviewing the graph that shows the amount spent by category (i.e. Auto, Utilities etc)
+- Total Spending – Keep tabs on where your money is going by reviewing the graph that shows the amount spent by category (e.g., Auto, Utilities, etc.)